-In a healthy scenario, a parent would discipline a child when they speak disrespectfully or manifests aggression and hostility.
+In a healthy scenario, a parent would discipline a child when they speak disrespectfully or manifest aggression and hostility.
 Some parents, however, have a deep fear of conflicts.
 They do not like playing the ‘bad cop’ and will do everything to avoid being disliked by their child.
 The unconscious worry is that if they say “no” to their child, their child won’t love them anymore.
 As a result, they don’t do anything to discipline a child that is acting out.
 If one of the children come across as strong and aggressive, they become afraid of them rather than challenging them.
-These parents’ inability to assert parental authority means the children are left to find their own limits, which is an impossible task.
+These parents’ inability to assert parental authority means the children are left to find their own limits, which is impossible.

 The absence of parental guidance and authority sets the scene for sibling abuse.
-When one child becomes out of control or find that they can blackmail or bribe their way out of things, they will become a bully to their brothers and sisters.
+When one child becomes out of control or finds that they can blackmail or bribe their way out of things, they will become a bully to their brothers and sisters.
 If one sibling always blows up in an unpredictable rage, it is difficult for the other siblings to feel safe.
 As a result, other siblings experience complex trauma, which includes chronic hyper-vigilance and the inability to feel safe in any environment.

 Parental Abuse as a Precedent for Sibling Abuse